kube-logging/logging-operator/docs/troubleshooting.md

     Retry_Limit   False
 ```
 ### Debug fluentbit Container
-All fluentbit image has debug tag version you can use like this:
+All fluentbit image tags has a debug version marked with the `-debug` suffix, that you can use like this:
 `kubectl edit loggings.logging.banzaicloud.io logging-demo`
 ```yam
 fluentbit: